roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Don't fall sleep here.
 I'll carry you to bed," her master said.

   She smiled pleasantly, thinking there were distinct advantages to being a slave girl.
-Report_Story #1